ChavoDeLa/P2Pool-XMR-Logger/README.md

         }
       }
   ```
-Reminders:
+Reminders and how to access the API files remotely:
   - be sure to make your .sh files executable in linux
-  - in your P2Pool/data/local folder, in a terminal run " python3 -m http.server 9000" to open up an http server on port 9000, so that you can access files like this:
+  - in your P2Pool/data/local folder, in a terminal run " python3 -m http.server 9000" to open up an http server on port 9000, so that you can access files like shown below
+  - be sure that port 9000 is open on your machine firewall if applicable, or change to another available port
+  - python3 must be installed to run the http.server command

         http://local.host.ip.address:9000/stratum
         http://local.host.ip.address:9000/lastpayout.json